chriskormaris/NLJ-SMJ/README.md

 </table>

 #### Notes
-* The equi-join experiments were all run on a 4-core computer with hyper-threads (4 cores + 4 virtual cores = 8 cores)!
+* All equi-join experiments have been done on a 4-core computer with hyper-threads (4 cores + 4 virtual cores = 8 cores).
 * If you want to make any comparisons between the execution times, you must run all experiments on a similar system each time.

 #### Observations